spcorcor18/LPO-8852/lectures/Lecture 8 - Regression discontinuity/Example studies - RDD.md

-# Example studies - regression discontinuity
+# Example studies and other references - RDD

 ## Applications: regression discontinuity in education